 “My passion for business and innovation has led me to be at odds with conservative healthcare models.
 Times are changing and we need to move to more flexible workplaces and healthcare delivery … Technology and innovation means Google is seen to be a good place to find health information, with most people looking online before seeing a health practitioner.
 I believe we need to embrace our future, and find new ways to help our community, our country, the world.”

 Vivian offers business coaching and non-Medicare related services such as psychotherapy supervision, training and public speaking.
-Enquiries to: Kaitlyn on 0431 283 845 for details on availability and fees, or to find out more about Telstra Business Women’s Award Finalist, Vivian Jarrett, head to her website.
+To find out more about Telstra Business Women’s Award Finalist, Vivian Jarrett, head to her website.